Blacksmith pot from Aldborough Roman Villa, English Heritage (object number 88420853)

 Do you think you would you feel pleased to find pottery sherds or frustrated?

+Have you ever found a fragment of pottery before?
 Why do you think you need to handle them carefully?

 Vocabulary